fluid-project/infusion-docs/src/documents/RemoteModelAPI.md

 ---

 `fluid.remoteModelComponent` builds on top of [`fluid.modelComponent`](ComponentGrades.md) with the purpose of providing a buffer between a local and remote model that are attempting to stay in sync.
-For example a local model is being updated by user interaction, this is sent back to a remote server, which in turn tries to update the local model.
-If additional user actions occur during the roundtrip, an infinite loop of updates may occur. `fluid.remoteModelComponent` solves this by restricting reading and writing to a single request at a time, waiting for one request to complete before operating the next.
+For example, a local model is being updated by user interaction, this is sent back to a remote server, which in turn attempts to update the local model.
+If additional user actions occur during this roundtrip, an infinite loop of updates may occur. `fluid.remoteModelComponent` solves this by restricting reading and writing to a single request at a time, waiting for one request to complete before operating the next.
+Additionally, it will rebase local and remote changes, with the local changes taking priority.
+(See: [Fetch Workflow](#fetch-workflow) for more details on the rebasing.)

 ## Supported Events

-In addition to the standard `fluid.modelCompnent` events, `fluid.remoteModelComponent` add the following:
+In addition to the standard `fluid.modelComponent` events, `fluid.remoteModelComponent` adds the following:

 * `onFetch`,
 * `onFetchError`,